gamingdy/Just-BOT/README.md

 Good evening, welcome on the README of Just-BOT

-Just-BOT is a bot discord allowing to realize only one thing ( for the moment ), which is the possibility to put in slowmode one or several users/roles.
+Just-BOT is a Discord bot allowing to realize only one thing ( for the moment ), which is the possibility to put in slowmode one or several users/roles.

 ## Summary